definename/nixshell_samples/README.md

 - Difference Between [apt and apt-get](https://itsfoss.com/apt-vs-apt-get-difference/)
 - Using [apt-get](https://itsfoss.com/apt-get-linux-guide/) Commands In Linux

-`sudo apt-get update` - checks whether newer packages available or not.
+`sudo apt-get update` - only updates the database of the packages (e.g, if you have XYX package version 1.3 installed, after apt-get update, the database will be aware that a newer version 1.4 is available)

 `sudo apt-get upgrade` - upgrades installed packages.